-This New Acne-Patch is Effective, Buzzy and Dare We Say, Trendy?
+Self-Isolation Acne?
+This Patch Is Effective, Buzzy and Dare We Say, Trendy?

 “I love zits!” said approximately no one, ever.
 They basically smell fear and pop up at the very worst times, say right before date night or after a steady streak of good skin days.
 As much as we love our acne-fighting face washes and weekly charcoal face masks, sometimes we need something that will target our pimple directly, like a spot-treatment.
-To combat pimples in the early stages, a new brand cleverly named ZitSticka just launched with a product that’s taking over the Internet.
-Meet the ZitSticka Killa Kit: a set of trendy, portable acne-patches that are here to save the day — and your face.
+To combat pimples in the early stages, meet the ZitSticka Killa Kit: a set of trendy, portable acne patches that are here to save the day — and your face.

 The brand’s founders gifted me the Killa Kit, and somewhat fortuitously, my skin acted up that very day.
 The Killa Box contains eight individually-wrapped “Killa” patches and “Cleana” swabs to swipe on your pimple before application.
 What makes this acne patch different from others I’ve seen is that they contain mico-darts with ingredients that work to calm your zit.
 Within two hours of application, these darts dispense the ingredients (hyaluronic acid, salicylic acid, niacinamide and oligopeptide-76) into your pimple.